Pollok: Education

 Pollok has one secondary school: St Paul's High School, recognised as one of the 'schools of ambition' in Scotland.
 It was built on the site of another former school, Craigbank Secondary, which had lain empty for some years, and replaced the area's previous Catholic school, St Robert Bellarmine Secondary which was sited where the southern sector of Silverburn now stands.
 However, St Paul's associated primary schools are in neighbourhoods to the south of Pollok proper, whereas the Pollok-based primaries are part of the 'learning community' of Lourdes Secondary School in Cardonald.

 The nondenominational Rosshall Academy (completed in 2002) serves a large catchment area including much of Pollok, but replaced Penilee Secondary and Crookston Castle Secondary so was built on a site between its predecessors which falls outwith Pollok across the White Cart.
 In 2009 the area lost a local primary school, Bonnyholm Primary, which was merged with other schools to create Crookston Castle Primary School.
 It was officially opened in August 2007 on the grounds of the former Crookston Castle Secondary, close to the castle.

 The former Cardonald College, now a campus of the merged Glasgow Clyde College, is near to Pollok between Cardonald and Mosspark.

 Shopping

 Pollok is home to the Silverburn Centre which opened in October 2007, replacing the old Pollok Shopping Centre dating from the late 1970s which itself was previously tenement housing built in the late 1940s which survived barely 30 years before being torn down.
 The largest of its kind in Scotland, Silverburn has brought hundreds of jobs to the area.
 Key stores include a 24-hour Tesco Extra adjoining the centre.
 This was the largest store in Scotland when it opened in July 2006.
-Other anchor stores are M&S, Debenhams and Next.
+Other anchor stores are M&S, Debenhams (now closed) and Next.
 Altogether, the centre houses 95 shopping units and 14 restaurants and cafés.
 A cinema complex with further restaurants was later added as an extension in 2015.